snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-advanced-usage/dbt-timestamps/index.md

 To help manage these cases, our packages are built to handle these edge cases, and you can configure a range of variables to finetune this to balance your needs between risk and cost:

-- `snowplow__backfill_limit_days` (default= 30): to avoid processing too much at once
+- `snowplow__backfill_limit_days` (default= 30): to avoid processing too much data in one run
-- `snowplow__lookback_window_hours` (default= 6): to limit how far to look back (not really necessary to be more than 1 when doing historic runs as data can’t arrive “late” from months ago
+- `snowplow__lookback_window_hours` (default= 6): to limit how far to look back for late arriving data (not really necessary to be more than 1 when doing historic runs as data can’t arrive _late_ from months ago)
-- `snowplow__start_date` to not process data older than you actually need, there has to be data between this date and the back_fill_limit_days in the warehouse
+- `snowplow__start_date`: to not process data older than you actually need, there has to be data between this date and the back_fill_limit_days in the warehouse
 - `snowplow__days_late_allowed`(default= 3): to configure how late is too late to be included.
 The maximum allowed number of days between the event creation and it being sent to the collector.
-If the `dvce_sent_tstamp` - `dvce_created_tstamp` > days_late_allowed, then the event is excluded.
+If the `dvce_sent_tstamp - dvce_created_tstamp > days_late_allowed`, then the event is excluded.
 - `snowplow__upsert_lookback_days` (default= 730): Period of time (in days) to look back over the production table in order to find rows to delete when upserting data.
 Where performance is not a concern, should be set to as long a value as possible to avoid potential duplicates.
-- `snowplow__max_session_days` (default= 3): Bots can keep alive a session for quite some time and with each incremental run, if there is a new event for that session in the incremental lookback period the whole session will be reprocessed which can become a very costly operation on your events table over time, if kept "alive".
-This variable will prevent those ongoing sessions to be reprocessed over and over and if they are over the limit they will be migrated to the `base_quarantined_sessions` table to exlude from processing further.
+- `snowplow__max_session_days` (default= 3): Bots can keep alive a session for quite some time and with each incremental run, if there is a new event for that session the whole session will be reprocessed which can become a very costly operation on your events table over time, if kept "alive".
+This variable prevents those ongoing sessions to be reprocessed by tracking them in the `base_quarantined_sessions` table to exlude from processing further.

 ### Late arriving data